facebookresearch/SEAL_OGB/README.md

 ### ogbl-citation

-    python seal_link_pred.py --dataset ogbl-citation --num_hops 2 --use_feature --use_edge_weight --eval_steps 10 --epochs 10 --dynamic_train --dynamic_val --dynamic_test --train_percent 2 --val_percent 1 --test_percent 1
+    python seal_link_pred.py --dataset ogbl-citation --num_hops 1 --use_feature --use_edge_weight --eval_steps 1 --epochs 10 --dynamic_train --dynamic_val --dynamic_test --train_percent 2 --val_percent 1 --test_percent 1

 Because this dataset uses mean reciprocal rank (MRR) as the metric where each positive testing link is ranked against 1000 random negative ones, it requires extracting 1001 enclosing subgraphs for *every* testing link.
 This is very time consuming.
 Thus, the above command uses "--val_percent 1" and "--test_percent 1" to only evaluate on 1% of validation and test data to get an efficient unbiased estimate of the true MRR.
 To get the true MRR, please change them to "--val_percent 100" and "test_percent 100" or simply remove them.
-Also, because this dataset is expensive to evaluate, for the leaderboard results, we first train 10 models without evaluation in parallel, and then evaluate all of them together using the "--test_multiple_models" option.
+Also, because this dataset is expensive to evaluate, we first train 10 models with 1% validation data in parallel, record the best epoch's model from each run, and then evaluate all 10 best models together using the "--test_multiple_models --val_percent 100 --test_percent 100" option.
 This option enables evaluating multiple pretrained models together with a single subgraph extraction process for each link, thus avoiding extracting subgraphs for testing links repeatedly for 10 times.
 You need to specify your pretrained model paths in the code.

 ### Cora